Elystan Morgan: Blasphemy laws

+Gay rights

+Morgan is recorded as having voted against the partial decriminalisation of homosexuality in 1967, although in 1982 he claimed that he had actually abstained.
+It's possible that Morgan's supposed votes against decriminalisation had been mistakenly added as the result of a clerical error, or alternatively that he was misremembering which way he had voted.

+Morgan later supported proposals to expand gay rights, such as the Homosexual Offences (Northern Ireland) Order 1982 and the Marriage (Same-Sex Couples) Act 2013.

 Personal life

 In 1959, Morgan married Alwen Roberts.
 They had two children, a daughter called Eleri (born 1960) and a son, Owain (born 1962).
-Lady Elystan-Morgan died in 2006.
+Lady Elystan-Morgan died on the 19th of December 2006.

-Morgan died on 7 July 2021 at the age of 88.
+Morgan died in Ceredigion on 7 July 2021 at the age of 88.